gtiosclub/Calculator-Tutorial/P1/part1.md

 cd ~/Desktop
 ```

-Proceed to clone the repository in that directory by typing in this line and replacing `**your-username**` with your github username:
+Proceed to clone the repository in that directory by typing in this line and replacing `**your-username**` with your Github username:

 ```
 git clone git@github.com:**your-username**/Calculator-Template.git